Computer Science (CS)

 CS 1400.
 Fundamentals of Programming.
 3 Hours.

 Required of all students pursuing Computer and Information Technology degrees.
 Open to all students with a general interest in computer programming.
 Covers structured programming techniques and the syntax of a high level programming language through completion of programming projects of increasing difficulty. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Read and write small computer programs.
 2. Use language components such as variables, conditionals, and lists.
 3. Decompose small problems.
 Course fee required.
-Prerequisites: CS 1030 (Grade C or higher); OR MATH 1010 or higher MATH course (Grade C or higher); OR ACT math score of 23 or higher or equivalent placement score within two years of enrollment in this course.
+Prerequisites: CS 1030 (Grade C or higher) or MATH 1010 or higher MATH course (Grade C or higher) or a placement score qualifying for enrollment in MATH 1050, taken within two years of enrollment in this course.
 FA, SP, SU.

 CS 1410.
 Object Oriented Programming.
 3 Hours.